Economics ~ SurviveTheChanges.com

-The breakthroughs to new highs in the Dow Jones stock market average not long ago reflect a major bubble in the market that has also been propped up by FED quantitative easing.
-Although some analysts thought this was the start of a new bull market, others think the market will crash severely again before long.
+The breakthroughs to new highs in the Dow Jones stock market average in the last couple years reflect a major bubble in the market that was being propped up by FED quantitative easing.
+Although some analysts thought this was the start of a new bull market, others think the market will drop severely again before long.
 It is already showing signs of fragility.

 Experts in economic and societal trends anticipate much worse major economic challenges and social changes in the next few years.
 Some warn of an impending total financial collapse within the next year or so, with a few voices saying it is already in progress.

-The substantial surprise "haircut" tax on all bank accounts in Cyprus mandated by the European Union and the international bankers not long ago, is thought to have been a prelude to a similar process in Europe and the United States, a "beta test".
+The substantial surprise "haircut" tax on all bank accounts in Cyprus mandated by the European Union and the international bankers a few years ago, is thought to have been a prelude to a similar process in Europe and the United States, a "beta test".

 In fact, the International Monetary Fund has recommended this type of sudden bank account tax on the "wealthy" (meaning non-insider upper middle class) for member nations having financial challenges.
-Of course, that action would trigger a cash panic, and probably a "run on the banks".
-A bank holiday, a "bail-in" of bank accounts and retirement programs, a limit on withdrawals of what funds are left and/or an elimination of cash, might be imposed.
+That action would probably trigger a cash panic, possibly a "run on the banks".
+A bank holiday, a "bail-in" of bank accounts and retirement programs, a limit on withdrawals of what funds are left and/or an elimination of cash might be imposed.

-Financial transactions are recorded and accessible to authorities, so no point in trying to hide major movement of funds.
+Financial transactions are recorded and accessible to authorities, so there is no point in trying to hide major movement of funds.

 Wise financial advisors suggest judicious gradual transfer of institutionally held paper or digital assets in reasonable amounts to personally held substantial assets as much as possible.